Cyrus-d/babel-plugin-typescript-type-converter/README.md

 ### Usage:

 ```
-import { getTypeKeys } from 'babel-plugin-typescript-type-converter';
+import { getTypeKeys } from 'babel-plugin-transform-typescript-type';

 interface TestProps {
   prop_a: string;